 A housing manager/officer manages housing and related services on behalf of housing associations, local authorities and other accommodation providers.
 The role involves managing a designated patch of housing and keeping in regular contact with tenants, looking after rental income, and dealing with repairs and neighbour nuisance issues.

 Housing managers/officers may work with specific clients, such as homeless people, minority groups or people with disabilities.
 They work within a strict but changing regulatory framework and are usually based in a central office or local neighbourhood housing office.

-The manager role may involve line management responsibility for a team of housing officers, rent arrears staff, tenancy support officers and participation in more strategic projects.
+The manager role may involve line management responsibility for a team of housing officers, rent arrears staff and tenancy support officers, and participation in more strategic projects.

 Typical work activities

-The tasks of a housing manager/officer typically involve:
+The tasks of a housing manager/officer vary depending on the organisation, its size, location and objectives, but typically involve: